lsmith77/symfony-docs/contributing/code_of_conduct/reporting_guidelines.rst

 Once the team has a complete account of the events, they will make a decision as to how to respond.
 Responses may include:

-  * Nothing (if we determine no code of conduct violation occurred).
+  * Nothing (if we determine no Code of Conduct violation occurred).
   * A private reprimand from the Code of Conduct response team to the individual(s) involved.
-  * A public reprimand.
   * An imposed vacation (i.e. asking someone to "take a week off" from a mailing list or Slack).
   * A permanent or temporary ban from some or all Symfony conference/community spaces (events, meetings, mailing lists, IRC, Slack, etc.)
   * A request to engage in mediation and/or an accountability plan.
-  * On a case by case basis, the enforcement team might share information an incidents with employers or other 3rd parties in order to fulfill their mandate.
+  * On a case by case basis, other actions may be possible but will usually be coordinated with the core-team.

 We'll respond within one week to the person who filed the report with either a resolution or an explanation of why the situation is not yet resolved.